All that wide open space of time opening up in front of you. The uncertainty of what's to come can be scary, exciting, nerve-wracking, overwhelming.

 To help shape what's to come, new beginnings are a terrific time to set intentions.
 A new beginning can be anything: the start of a new day, week, or year.
 If you follow astrological or celestial calendars, you might set your intentions as the moon moves into a new zodiac sign or during a solar eclipse.
 You might also set your intentions as you set off on a new journey--a new job, a new home, a new relationship, or an actual trip.

-What I proposed in my last blog was setting intentions for the new year instead of making resolutions.
-I suggested that a good way to get in touch with your intentions was by creating a vision board journal.
+Now while I've heard about intentions for years, I didn't really practice them myself--until I wrote a blog about setting intentions for the new year instead of making resolutions.
+In that blog, I suggested that a good way to get in touch with your intentions was by creating a vision board journal.
 And, you know what?
 I stand by that.
 It’s a great idea, if I do say so myself.

 But this process made me wonder: now what?
-Now that I know I want to live in love and joy, what do I need to do to make that happen?
+Now that I know I want to live in love and joy (with lemons), what do I need to do to make that happen?
 And also: since journaling was instrumental in helping me discover (some of) my intentions, how can to use my personal journals to further this path?

 What Are Intentions Anyway?

 I’m still new to this whole intentions thing.
-For my last blog, I had to do a little research to try to figure out what intentions are, you know?
+For my other blog about them, I had to do a little research to try to figure out what intentions are, you know?
 Because some people seem use the word interchangeably with “goals” and that is not correct.